compute body/local command

 Here is an example of how to output body information using the dump local command with this compute.
 If fields 1,2,3 for the body sub-particles are x,y,z coordinates, then the dump file will be formatted similar to the output of a dump atom or custom command.

 compute 1 all body/local type 1 2 3 dump 1 all local 1000 tmp.dump index c_1 c_1 c_1 c_1

 This compute calculates a local vector or local array depending on the number of keywords.
 The length of the vector or number of rows in the array is the number of datums as described above.
 If a single keyword is specified, a local vector is produced.
 If two or more keywords are specified, a local array is produced where the number of columns = the number of keywords.
 The vector or array can be accessed by any command that uses local values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The units for output values depend on the body style.